codio/knowledge/source/instructors/admin/integration/lms-systems/schoology.rst

 ~~~~~~~~

 21. Navigate to the course you would like to integrate with Schoology and go to the **Overview** area.
-22. Click the icon with 3 blue dots for each assignment you wish to map and select **LTI Integration URL.** Select the clipboard to copy the link.
+22. Click the 3 vertical dots to the right of the assignment for each assignment you wish to map and select **LTI Integration URL.** Select the clipboard to copy the link.

     .. figure:: /img/lti/LMS-Unit-URL.png
        :alt: Unit URL